 To make your content reach more people, it’s important that you take the time to promote it across social media platforms.
 Of course, it takes proper scheduling to make sure your posts are happening at the ideal moment, earning more impressions and engagement.

 With this in mind, we developed our own automation tool a while back.
 It automatically publishes your content on Facebook (and soon Twitter), at the ideal time and date, based on your own set of automation rules.

 It’s technologies like this that save you time and ensure that you can focus on other important aspects of content, such as understanding your audience’s preferences.

-Analytics help you see what’s working — what the audience is engaging with, how they’re sharing your content, what type of posts they are most drawn to.
+Analytics help you see what’s working.
+What the audience is engaging with, how they’re sharing your content, what type of posts they’re most drawn to.
 From there, you can truly work your way around their needs.